 expect a big offensive on both sides of the Zuid-Willemsvaart shortly.

-of resistance positioned near the advanced secure boundaries.
-The tanks were
+line of resistance positioned near the advanced secure boundaries in which also

 At 07.10 hrs the enemy advanced over a wider front after a half

 artillery bombardment and attacked the sector of Fusilier-Btl.712 between the

 With about 50 armored vehicles, amongst them numeral flam throwing tanks they

 attacked.
 As a result of the poor visibility it was difficult to execute a joined

 attack especially after the tremendous pre-bombardment that damaged the

 communication equipment – the phone line network in the area was also almost